 - Genetics.
 The genes that control the stress response keep most people on a fairly even keel, only occasionally priming the body for fight or flight.
 Overactive or underactive stress responses may stem from slight differences in these genes.

 - Life experiences.
 Strong stress reactions sometimes can be traced to traumatic events.
-People who suffered neglect or abuse as children tend to be particularly vulnerable to stress.
-The same is true of victims of violent crime, airplane crash survivors, military personnel, police officers and firefighters.
+People who were neglected or abused as children tend to be particularly vulnerable to stress.
+The same is true of people who have experienced violent crime, airplane crash survivors, military personnel, police officers and firefighters.

 You may have some friends who seem laid-back about almost everything and others who react strongly at the slightest stress.
 Most reactions to life stressors fall somewhere between those extremes.

-Learning to react to life stressors in a healthy way
+Learning to react to stress in a healthy way

 Stressful events are a fact of life.
 And you may not be able to change your current situation.
 But you can take steps to manage the impact these events have on you.